07 March 2020

 All wrinkles begin as dynamic wrinkles- this means that these wrinkles are only apparent when we use our muscles of facial expression to smile, laugh or frown.
 When our facial muscles are at rest and we do not display any facial expressions; these wrinkles are not seen.

 Unfortunately, botulinum toxin is the only treatment for these dynamic wrinkles because botulinum toxin is able to target the muscles of facial expression to successfully treat dynamic wrinkles.
 All other treatments- be it Rejuran Healer, Skinboosters, Profhilo, chemical peels or high intensity focused ultrasound (HIFU) may improve the appearance of the wrinkles to a very small extent by promoting collagen formation in the skin but they do not target the muscles of facial expression.

 Static wrinkles are present when the face is rest.
 This is because the skin above the muscles have formed grooves due to prolonged and repeated muscle movements and collagen loss.

 Just like wine, wrinkles evolve over time.
-Unfortunately, wrinkles do not get better with age for the reason mentioned above.

-Dynamic wrinkles evolve to become deeper and involve larger areas of the face as we age if these wrinkles are not treated.
+Dynamic wrinkles become deeper and involve larger areas of the face as we age if these wrinkles are not treated.
 Over time, dynamic wrinkles turn static.
 This means that even at rest, without using the muscles of facial expression; these wrinkles are seen, making you look older and possibly, angrier than you would think.
 Years of untreated dynamic wrinkles have caused the skin above the dynamic wrinkles to form grooves and so the wrinkles have turned static.